 You can hire freelancers from the Philippines for a fraction of the cost it will take to outsource locally.
-Filipino freelancers often charge up to 75 percent lower than their counterparts.
-So, if you own a small business, you don’t have to burn a hole in your coffers just to find high-quality services.
+Filipino freelancers often charge up to 75% lower than their counterparts.
+So, if you own a small business, you don’t have to burn a hole in your wallet just to find high-quality services.

-Regardless if you need help with data entry, customer support, research, web development, and design, marketing, SEO, social media marketing, or sales, you’re bound to find highly-skilled freelancers that fit the bill.
+Regardless if you need help with data entry, customer support, research, web development and design, marketing, SEO, social media marketing, or sales, you’re bound to find highly-skilled freelancers who fit the bill.
 This is particularly helpful for businesses who wish to build a pool of talent with diversified skills.

-The human capital available in the Philippines is also highly educated.
-The country has a literacy rate of about 95 percent and each year, top universities and colleges produce thousands of globally competitive graduates.
+Many freelancers in the Philippines also highly educated.
+The country is the most literate in southeast Asia with a literacy rate of more than 95%.
+Each year, top universities and colleges produce thousands of globally competitive graduates.

-What’s more, there are contractors who are proficient in other languages as well and you’ll be hard-pressed not to find a freelancer to suit your needs.
+What’s more, there are contractors who are proficient in other languages as well which can come in handy if you need someone to work on international projects.

 The Philippine government recognizes outsourcing as a major contributor to the country’s economic growth.
 This is why several policies and legislation, as well as infrastructure support, have been put in place to support the industry.